ropensci/datapack/README.md

 port version
 ```

+If the *port* command is not found, then skip to the [Installing with HomeBrew](#homebrew) section.

 ### Installing with Macports
 If you are already using the MacPorts package manager, you can install *datapackage* with the following commands,
-otherwise, it is recommended that you skip to the next section *Installing with HomeBrew*.
+otherwise, it is recommended that you skip to the next section [Installing with HomeBrew](#homebrew).

 To install the *datapackage* R package with MacPorts, enter this commands at a terminal window:
 ```